One of the things that I love about my husband Frank, is his love of spending time outdoors. He considers romantic hiking trips an ideal date.

 We’d often see other couples walking the trails, hand-in-hand, flirting and having fun.
 Getting outdoors is conducive to romance!

-Our good friend Preston Ciere from Portageur.ca posted this romantic Valentines Day idea on Facebook:
+Preston Ciere from Portageur.ca posted this romantic Valentine’s Day idea on Facebook:

 It made me chuckle.

-- Arrange for a moonlight snowshoeing session at one of the many conservation areas nearby.
-Crawford Lake Conservation Area has these sessions throughout the winter, with a brief introduction on how to snowshoe.
+- Look into moonlight snowshoeing events at local conservation areas and parks.
 If there’s no snow, you get to hike under the moonlight instead.

 - From Preston of Portageur.ca: “The gift of spending time together usually goes over well.
 One activity that comes to mind is finding a trail that passes by a quaint little village.
 If some research is done, you can find several “rail-trail” types that pass right into the town.
 Once in town you can sit, rest and get a nice warm coffee or hot chocolate.
 Depending on the town you can also find a nice restaurant, which you can turn a “nice walk on the trail” gift into a surprise romantic dinner.
 The walk back to the car should go over well if you’ve done it right.
 Added bonus is to use the rail trail that leads to Paris – even if it’s just Paris, Ontario.
 (Actually, Paris, Ontario has some great coffee shops and restaurants with a range of fanciness.)”

-- Do some exploring together.
-Who says day trips are for the summer time?
-You can do day trips from Toronto in the winter too.
-Choose a destination, gas up the car, grab a cup of coffee and hit the road with your love.
-Waterfalls in the Hamilton area are spectacular when ice covered (Tiffany Falls comes to mind) while the Collingwood and surrounding area are excellent for outdoor activities such as skiing.
+- Do some exploring together by going on a day trip.
+For my fellow Southern Ontario residents, you can do day trips from Toronto in the winter too.
+Choose a destination, gas up the car, pack your winter hiking boots, grab a cup of coffee and hit the road with your love.
+Waterfalls in the Hamilton area are spectacular when ice covered (Tiffany Falls comes to mind).
+North of Toronto, check out Inglis Falls in the winter for a spectacular view.